Form elements

 - to external websites

-Try not to have multiple buttons on 1 page.
-Follow GOV.UK guidance on One thing per page.
+Try not to have multiple buttons on a page.
+Follow GOV.UK guidance on structuring forms and starting with one thing per page.

 How to use buttons

-Write button text in sentence case and describe the action the button performs.
-For example "Save and continue" or "Start now".
+Write button text in sentence case, describing the action it performs.
+For example:

 Align the primary action button to the left edge of your form.